 - Chill the Cake – Be sure to chill the cake at least 20-30 minutes between frosting it and slicing it, so it has a chance to firm up a bit.

-- Can I double this recipe?
 Yes!
-You can double the recipe and bake in two 8-inch round cake pans for slightly thinner cake layers than a traditional 8-inch cake, or bake all the batter in a 9×9 square pan.
+You can double the recipe and bake in two 8-inch or 9-inch round cake pans, or bake all the batter in a 9×9 square pan.

 - Chocolate Ganache Drip – You can add a chocolate ganache drip to this cake if desired!
 See recipe notes in the recipe card below for how to make and apply it.